Trap Foods - Sweet Spreads

 High fructose corn syrup on the other hand comes from corn (duh), and is about 45% glucose to 55% fructose.
 The main difference is that the glucose and fructose are not bonded together; instead they are free molecules.
 This means that the fructose does even more damage to your body than standard sugar.
 You can't even commercially buy high fructose corn syrup; I think that's telling of how bad it is for you.

-So what are the “unrefined” sugars then?
-Let’s start with the granulated ones first: coconut sugar and date sugar.
+So what are the "unrefined" sugars then?
+Let's start with the granulated ones first: coconut sugar and date sugar.
 These are essentially the exact same thing as regular granulated sugar.
-Instead of dehydrating a sugar cane or beet and making it into a pure sugar, it’s instead done with dates or coconut.
+Instead of dehydrating a sugar cane or beets and making it into a pure sugar, it's instead done with dates or coconut.
 Okay in moderation like all added sugar, but really just the same product from a different fruit.
 And no, organic cane sugar is not any better for you.
-You’re just spending more money for the same product.
+You're just spending more money for the same product.

 I often like to say that sugar has a taste (sweetness is one of the main 5 tastes), but it doesn't have a flavor.
 Refined sugar is so, well, refined, that it is devoid of any flavor, only concentrated sweetness.
 These "unrefined" sugars on the other hand have a distinct flavor.
 The benefit of using honey or maple syrup in a recipe (which I definitely do from time to time) is that you can rely on the flavors of the sweetener, and use substantially less.

-The dose totally makes the poison; using 2 tbsp (42 g) of honey or maple syrup in a midly sweetened dessert is much better for you than 1 cup (200 g) of granulated sugar in your cookies.
-But if a recipe uses more than 1/4 cup of sweetener, you should be probably rethinking it’s claim of being “healthy”.
-I’m looking at you, healthy cookie recipes with 3/4 cup of honey or 1 cup of coconut sugar
+The dose totally makes the poison; using 2 tbsp (42 g) of honey or maple syrup in a mildly sweetened dessert is much better for you than 1 cup (200 g) of granulated sugar in your cookies.
+But if a recipe uses more than 1/4 cup of sweetener, you should be probably rethinking it's claim of being "healthy".
+I'm looking at you, healthy cookie recipes with 3/4 cup of honey or 1 cup of coconut sugar.

 Sugar Substitutes

-While this is a topic for much debate, it’s generally agreeded upon that the artificial sweeteners (typically found in sugar free products like soda, jelly, or BBQ sauce) are less bad than sugar, but still not good for you.
+While this is a topic for much debate, it's generally agreeded upon that the artificial sweeteners (typically found in sugar free products like soda, BBQ sauce) are less bad than sugar, but still not good for you.
 New studies are emerging suggesting that long term consumption of artificial sweeteners can lead to leaky gut, so always read the ingredients label.
 1 packet in your coffee every morning can easily add up over time.

 Sugar alcohols like erythritol naturally occur in fruits in trace amounts.
 They are carbohydrates like sugar, but they are not digested in your small intestine.
 Instead you pee them out.
 Where sugar contains 4 calories per gram, erythritol only has about 0.2 calories per gram.
 That's only 5% of the calories while being about 70% as sweet as regular sugar.
 Sugar alcohols are essentially just sweet fiber.